 The new pricing approach is an important step in signalling the cost of using electricity during busy periods on the network.
 This will encourage consumers to shift discretionary energy use to less busy periods, and in some cases, helping us delay expensive network reinforcement.

-4.3 Review of pricing structure
+4.3 Future price structure